-Airfoam Floatation Billets are the most cost effective bouyancy material in the market providing superior performance for virtually any commercial or residential floatation application.
-Made from expanded polystyrene (EPS) and 98% air, they are extremely lightweight & buoyant, floating 56 lbs/ft³ or more.
-With outstanding stability, EPS Flotation components resist decomposition, moisture, mold, fungi and many adverse conditions, including freeze-thaw cycles, while providing excellent compressive strength over very long service periods.
+Airfoam Flotation Billets are the most cost effective buoyancy material in the market providing superior performance for virtually any commercial or residential floatation application.
+Made from expanded polystyrene (EPS) and 98% air, they are extremely lightweight & buoyant.
+With outstanding stability, EPS Floatation components resist decomposition, moisture, mold & fungi growth, and many adverse conditions, including freeze-thaw cycles, while providing excellent compressive strength over very long service periods.

 Airfoam Flotation Billets can be factory-shaped to your specific needs for fast installation into your flotation assembly system.
 Available with sturdy coatings for long term resistance to water penetration, punctures, and UV-rays, Airfoam EPS Flotation solutions can be used in fresh and salt water.